-As noted, Iran is a party to the NPT and has concluded a comprehensive safeguards agreement.
+As noted, Iran is a party to the NPT and has concluded a comprehensive safeguards agreement with the agency.
 Such agreements are designed to enable the IAEA to detect the diversion of nuclear material from peaceful purposes to nuclear weapons uses, as well as to detect undeclared nuclear activities and material.
-Safeguards include agency inspections and monitoring of declared nuclear facilities.
-Although comprehensive safeguards agreements give the IAEA the authority "to verify the absence of undeclared nuclear material and activities, the tools available to it to do so, under such agreements, are limited," according to the agency.
+Safeguards include agency inspections and monitoring of